arnaudbos/i-rant/content/loom-part-2-blocking.md

   width="100%" %}}
 {{< /gallery >}}

-Instructions coming from what we'll call our "user code" represented by the triangle, hexagon, square and round shapes.
+Instructions coming from what we'll call our "user code", represented by the triangle, hexagon, square and round shapes.
 And instructions coming from the kernel whose goals are to enforce scheduling policies represented by the circle and cross shapes.
 The CPU will be represented by a [Wankel engine].